UK leadership candidate Sunak attacks COVID lockdown response | Politics

 UK leadership candidate Sunak attacks COVID lockdown response

 "The script was: 'oh there's no trade-off, because doing this for our health is good for the economy'."
-Sunak said it was a mistake to allow the about 50 scientists on the Scientific Advisory Group for Emergencies, the group which helped the government respond to the outbreak, to have so much influence on decision making such as closing schools.
+Sunak said scientists on the Scientific Advisory Group for Emergencies, the group that helped respond to the outbreak, were given too much influence by ministers on decision making such as closing schools and nurseries.
+Sunak said that during the start of the pandemic, when presented with scenarios by the scientists about what would happen if lockdowns were not imposed or extended, his requests for the underlying modelling were ignored.

 - Country: